Skip to content

 print(second_answer_text)

-You can find the full code file below, demonstrating a comparison of a streamed response vs. a regular response alongside handling a multi-turn conversation.
+You can view the full script below.
+It demonstrates a streamed response versus a regular response and how to handle a multi-turn conversation.

 import os